CurtisONeal/video2notes-v2/.clinerules/current_task.md

     3. Create a new E2E test using a small, stable playlist URL to verify the functionality.
 *   **Result:**
     *   (Pending)

 ---

+## Known Issues & Future Fixes

+### yt-dlp JavaScript Runtime Warning
+*   **Issue:** `yt-dlp` still shows warnings about a missing JavaScript runtime, even after `deno` was added to the Docker image.
+*   **Hypothesis:** `yt-dlp` may require an explicit command-line argument (e.g., `--js-runtime deno`) or a configuration file to use the installed runtime.
+The current implementation does not provide this.
+*   **Status:** This is a low-priority issue as downloads are still succeeding.
+It can be addressed in a future enhancement phase.

+---